jedwood/express-for-APIs/README.md

 ## Documenting your API

 If you've gone to the trouble of creating a great API, you're silly not to give it proper developer-friendly documentation.
 My personal favorite is [I/O Docs by Mashery](https://github.com/mashery/iodocs).
 You can document several APIs with one setup.
 Everything is configured with simple JSON config files.
-It's not yet compatible with Express 3, but I've created [a fork that is](https://github.com/jedwood/iodocs/tree/express3).
+They recently upgraded it to be compatible with Express 3.
+I'd recommend hosting it as a separate app on a separate subdomain, but for simple non-critical apps you can just tuck it all under a route of the main app.

 You should also check out [Swagger](https://github.com/wordnik/swagger-node-express), or if you prefer to have somebody else host your docs in their cloud, check out [Apiary](http://apiary.io) and [Mashape](https://www.mashape.com/).